hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 });
 ```

-If the configuration implements the `MapLoaderLifecycleSupport` interface, then the user can initialize the `MapLoader` implementation with the given map name, configuration properties, and the Hazelcast instance.
+To initialize the `MapLoader` implementation with the given map name, configuration properties, and the Hazelcast instance, implement the `MapLoaderLifecycleSupport` interface.
 See the following example code.

 ```java
 public interface MapLoaderLifecycleSupport {